Face lift surgery

 With the passage of time our cheeks begin to sag, jowls form, the neck sags, and the furrows around our mouth and lips get deeper which all together create a sad, tired look.
 A facelift can significantly reverse the signs of aging.
 There are multiple types of facelifts to choose from and the correct one for you will be based on your particular needs.
-The Casey Aesthetic Facial Surgery Center's facelift expert, Dr. Roger Dailey, MD, F.A.C.S. will assist you in deciding whether the mid-facelift or lower-facelift, or perhaps both, is right for you.
+OHSU Casey Aesthetic Facial Surgery Center's facelift expert, Dr. Roger Dailey will assist you in deciding whether the mid-face lift or lower-face lift, or perhaps both, is right for you.
 You owe it to yourself to investigate your options thoroughly and to meet with an expert to discuss your needs.
 "Mini" or short incision facelifts are also an option for many people with early jowling and neck changes.

 The earliest signs of facial aging often appear in the mid-face area, that's the triangle area defined by the inner and outer corners of the eye and the corner of the mouth.
 The cheeks begin to drift downward which creates a prominent fold on the sides of your nose.
 You may be thinking you're not quite ready for a complete facelift, but you may be a perfect candidate for a mid-face lift.
 A mid-face lift can help reduce the wrinkles and give you fuller looking cheekbones, helping to regain your youthful look.
 This may be the best solution for individuals experiencing sagging cheeks and deep labial folds, but not having problems with sagging jowls.